 The Group is dependent on its foreign operations.
-The Group's principal interests are located in Australia, South Africa and in Hungary covering approximately 14.75 million gross acres in total.
-As a percentage of costs capitalised as at 31 December 2012 for exploration and evaluation assets, 67% relate to Australia with 23% relate to Hungary.
+The Group's principal interests are located in Australia, South Africa and in Hungary.
+As a percentage of costs capitalised as at 31 December 2013 for exploration and evaluation assets, 69% relate to Australia with 31% relate to Hungary.